-The Board of Governors of the California Community Colleges Chancellor's Office (Chancellor's Office) leads the country's largest system of higher education with 73 community college districts and 116 community colleges serving over 1.8 million students (including one college that is completely online).
-MHSA funds support the Chancellor's Office with staff who support the development of mental health related policies, program best practices and the identification of resources to address the mental health needs of California community college students.
+The Board of Governors of the California Community Colleges Chancellor's Office (Chancellor's Office) leads the country's largest system of higher education with 73 community college districts and 116 community colleges serving over 1.8 million students (including CalBright an exclusively online campus).
+MHSA funds provide partial support for a position at the Chancellor's Office for the development of mental health related policies, program best practices, and the identification of resources to address the mental health needs of California community college students.